 Innovate or die

 In the long term, growth and prosperity depend on new products and methods that generate added value, specifically by being innovative.
 Developing such products and methods is one of the key challenges for companies – and a crucial competitive factor.
 And we as a society certainly rely on innovation.
 Addressing global challenges such as climate change, population growth and scarce natural resources requires new smart technologies.
-For example, to keep the digital revolution from becoming the planet’s largest energy guzzler, our Performance Materials business sector is developing innovative materials for increasingly efficient microchips – with increasingly greater computer power.
+For example, to keep the digital revolution from becoming the planet’s largest energy guzzler, our Electronics business sector is developing innovative materials for increasingly efficient microchips – with increasingly greater computer power.

 Most current economic theories do not answer these questions.
 However, this does not mean that innovations must be left to chance.
 The crucial factor for an organization’s innovative power is that its managers foster their employees’ inventiveness and entrepreneurial spirit, encouraging them to be creative and think outside the box.
 Having the right corporate strategy is important, but above all, innovation depends on having the right culture.